p4535992/foundryvtt-hidden-entity-links/README.md

 - A little part of code is inspired from [ruipin](https://github.com/ruipin) and the module [Navbar Tweaks](https://github.com/ruipin/fvtt-navbar-tweaks)

 - A little part of code is inspired from [kandashi](https://github.com/kandashi/) and the module [navigation name](https://github.com/kandashi/navigation-name/)

+- A little part of code is inspired from [NutritiousCookie](https://github.com/NutritiousCookie) and the module [hide-sidebars](https://github.com/NutritiousCookie/Hide-Sidebars)

+- A little part of code is inspired from [geekswordsman](https://gitlab.com/geekswordsman/) and the module [compendium-permissions](https://gitlab.com/geekswordsman/compendium-permissions/)